-The School of Law provides a programme of part-time taught postgraduate Diplomas, as a response to professional firms and individuals who seek education and training in specialist fields of law.
-Diploma students are taught alongside LLM students, with all aspects of the programme at the same high standards.
-Students may choose to read for either a general Diploma or a specialised Diploma.
+We provide postgraduate diplomas for professional firms and individuals who seek education and training in specialist fields of law.
+PG Diploma students are taught alongside LLM students, with all aspects of the programme at the same high standards.
+Students may choose to read for either a general PG Diploma in Law or a specialised PG Diploma.

-Students wishing to specialise in International Dispute Resolution must register for the specific Postgraduate Diploma in International Dispute Resolution.
+Students who wish to specialise in Comparative and International Dispute Resolution must register for the specific PG Diploma in International Dispute Resolution.